uvarc/rc-website/README.md

 * Travis then synchronizes the published HTML, JS, CSS, images and files to Amazon S3.
 * Finally, the build invalidates the CloudFront cache that serves out the actual website.

-Build+deployment generally takes 70 seconds and can be monitored using the [Travis-CI dashboard](https://travis-ci.org/uvarc/rc-website/builds) for this repository.
+Build+deployment generally takes 70 seconds and can be monitored using the [Travis-CI dashboard](https://travis-ci.com/uvarc/rc-website/builds) for this repository.

 ## Search

 Site search is provided by Google CSE.
 Publishing in hugo generates a `/sitemap.xml` file that is bound to Google's crawlers.
 If you would like to omit a page from search, include `private = true` in the front matter of your page.
 The crawler generally refreshes every 3-7 days.

-## Migration

-This repository was transferred from the `uvasomrc` GitHub organization to the `uvarc` Organization in November 2019.
-Please update all links accordingly.